-- Selecting drought-tolerant varieties of turfgrasses can help maintain an attractive and high-quality playing surface, while minimizing water use. - Non-play areas may be planted with drought-resistant native or other welladapted, noninvasive plants that provide an attractive and low-maintenance landscape. - Native plant species are important in providing wildlife with habitat and food sources.
-After establishment, site-appropriate plants normally require little to no irrigation. - The system should be operated to provide only the water that is actually needed by the plants, or to meet occasional special needs such as salt removal. - Install and incorporate soil moisture sensors. - If properly designed, rain and runoff captured in water hazards and stormwater ponds may provide supplemental water under normal conditions, though backup sources may be needed during severe drought. - During a drought, closely monitor soil moisture levels.
+- Selecting drought-tolerant varieties of turfgrasses can help maintain an attractive and high-quality playing surface, while minimizing water use - Non-play areas may be planted with drought-resistant native or other well-adapted, noninvasive plants that provide an attractive and lowmaintenance landscape. - Native plant species are important in providing wildlife with habitat and food sources.
+After establishment, site-appropriate plants normally require little to no irrigation. - The system should be operated to provide only the water that is actually needed by the plants, or to meet occasional special needs such as salt removal. - If properly designed, rain and runoff captured in water hazards and stormwater ponds may provide supplemental water under normal conditions, though backup sources may be needed during severe drought. - During a drought, closely monitor soil moisture levels.
 Whenever practicable, irrigate at times when the least amount of evaporative loss will occur. - Control invasive plants or plants that use excessive water.